jeppeml/power-price-monitor/README.md

 - The device fetches the current power price every minute and updates the color of the RGB LED based on the price.
 - The Philips Hue lights in the specified room will also change color based on the power price.
-- If the button connected to GPIO27 is pressed, the device will reset the WiFi credentials and restart in access point mode.
+- If the button connected to GPIO27 is pressed while booting, the device will reset the WiFi credentials and restart in access point mode.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## TODO
+- Currently I reused some code, and therefore use 2 different JSON libraries (ArduinoJson and ArduinoJSON, yes I know...
+Confusing...), needs to be refactored to use only one
+- WiFi setup should include setting up the price points for high, medium, low, very low
+- WiFi setup should include setting up the colors for price points
+- HTTPS should be enabled for the Hue bridge connection
+- "Nice to have", would be instead of polling changes in the room, to listen for changes through events.
+I have a working service for this `HueEventService`, however it needs some work to properly filter events and be integrated with the main.cpp would require some work, because of the async nature of events.
+The max polling is 1 light change per second according to the documentation, and right now I set it up to 1 minute... so this shouldn't be a problem